Benzofuranylpropylaminopentane: Other actions

 In addition to its MAE actions, BPAP is a monoamine reuptake inhibitor at higher concentrations.
-Its IC_{50} values in terms of binding affinity for the dopamine transporter, norepinephrine transporter, and serotonin transporter are 16 ± 2 nM, 211 ± 61 nM, and 638 ± 63 nM, respectively.
-Conversely, its IC_{50} values for inhibition of dopamine, norepinephrine, and serotonin reuptake are 42 ± 9 nM, 52 ± 19 nM, and 640 ± 120 nM, respectively.
-It has no classical monoamine releasing agent actions, in contrast to amphetamines.
+Its IC_{50} values in terms of binding affinity for the dopamine transporter, norepinephrine transporter, and serotonin transporter were 16 nM, 211 nM, and 638 nM, respectively.
+Conversely, its IC_{50} values for inhibition of dopamine, norepinephrine, and serotonin reuptake were 42 nM, 52 nM, and 640 nM, respectively.
+The drug has no classical monoamine releasing agent actions, in contrast to amphetamines.
 It has been said that the monoamine reuptake inhibition of BPAP is not of pharmacological significance at the much lower concentrations that have MAE activity.

 While selegiline is a potent monoamine oxidase inhibitor (MAOI), BPAP is only a weak MAO-A inhibitor at high concentrations, and at low concentrations produces only MAE effects.
 It is 10,000-fold less potent than the potent MAO-A inhibitor clorgyline in terms of MAO-A inhibition.
 The weak MAO-A inhibition of BPAP is said to be without pharmacological significance.
 BPAP has relatively weak affinity for the α_{2}-adrenergic receptor.
-However, this occurs at concentrations well below its MAE actions.
+However, this occurs at concentrations well above its MAE actions.
 The drug is also a weak agonist of the sigma receptor likewise at high concentrations.